Easepay/easepay-custom-signet/README.md

 * Automated Key and Script Generation: Automatically generates the necessary keys and block script for the Signet.
 * Dockerized Environment: Ensures a consistent and isolated environment for running the Bitcoin node.
 * Block Mining Capabilities: Includes scripts to mine blocks on the custom Signet.
+* Log tailing: provides a scripts that allows you to view the logs of your custom signet Node

 ## Prerequisites

 * Docker
 * Git (for cloning the repository)
+* Some networking skills
+* Basic understanding of shell
+* Basic knowledge on How to run a Bitcoin node

 # Repository Contents
 * `Dockerfile`: Instructions for building the Docker image with Bitcoin Core and necessary dependencies.